 Compared to chia seeds, hemp seeds require more work and processing before they’re ready to consume.
 Seeds need to be “hulled” or shelled so that what you have left are the tender edible centers of the seeds or the “hemp hearts.”
 Doing this also helps get rid of a great deal of hemp’s acrid flavor, which can put some people off.

-Once you have these, hemp hearts can be used in food in many ways.
-They can be sprinkled on top of many different types of dishes: salads, cereal, granola, yogurt, and even baked quick bread or yeast breads for both beauty and nutrition.
-Bon Appetit recommends incorporating them into breadcrumb coating mixes for an extra nutrient boost.
+Once you have these, hemp seeds can be used in food in many ways.
+They can be sprinkled on top of many different types of dishes: salads, cereal, granola, yogurt, and even baked quick bread or yeast bread for both beauty and nutrition.
+It is recommended to incorporate them into breadcrumb coating mixes for an extra nutrient boost.

 Chia seeds don’t require any preparation to eat or enjoy.
 They can be sprinkled freely atop many types of foods or dishes in the very same way as hemp seeds and are big favorites for salads, cereals, or smoothies.
 People tend to have little issue with their flavor because it is so subtle.